Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/static/testing/testing.md

     - Check buttons redirects to sign up form
     - Check if the link "already user" from the sign up workd
     - Check that the flash messages is working : Registration successful!
-    - Check for an existing user, flash is working : User alread exist
+    - Check for an existing user, flash is working : User alread exists

 ## Further Testing